Santa Rosa, California: How Safe It Is, Crime Rate and the Bad & Best Neighborhoods

 A curious fact: Santa Rosa is close to San Diego, which is considered one of the safest large cities in the US, and to both the equally safe Chula Vista and the charming city of Escondido.
 Our team also looked closely at the crime rates and the best and worst neighborhoods in other Californian cities, like Anaheim, Huntington Beach, and Garden Grove.

 Remember: Don’t confuse Santa Rosa with the also Californian city of Santa Ana (a city that we also wrote about).
 The first is close to Los Angeles, while the second is near San Diego.
+By the way, if it’s a safe, large city in California you’re after, consider San Diego.

 There are many great places to visit within the city limits, including an outlet mall and the Sonoma County fairgrounds.
 There are also plenty of family-friendly activities outside city limits, such as biking on one of the many trails or exploring petrified wood at Montgomery Woods State Park.